PokhrelAnish/ReLaXed/README.md

 ## Contribute!

-ReLaXed is an open-source framework originally written by [Zulko](https://github.com/Zulko) and released on [Github](https://github.com/RelaxedJS/ReLaXed) under the ISC licence.
+RELAXED is an open-source framework originally written by [Zulko](https://github.com/Zulko) and released on [Github](https://github.com/RelaxedJS/ReLaXed) under the ISC licence.
 Everyone is welcome to contribute!

 For bugs and feature requests, open a Github issue.
 For support or Pug/HTML-related questions, ask on Stackoverflow or on the brand new [reddit/r/relaxedjs](https://www.reddit.com/r/relaxedjs/) forum, which can be used for any kind of discussion.